Career Development Office

 The fellowship will last 5 weeks, to coincide with the Law Center’s summer academic calendar.
 The fellow will commit to a minimum of 35 hours per week.
 The award fellowship award is $5000 and will be paid out in three installments (beginning, middle and end) over the course of the fellowship period.

 2014 Summer Dates are: Summer II (June 2-July 3) or Summer III (July 9-August 12)

 Prospective fellows will compete in a formal application process that includes a personal statement, resume, and two references.
 The personal statement of 500 words or less should detail a student’s interest in the ADL and any past experiences that are relevant to the student’s ability to make a contribution to this organization.
 Information regarding the student’s background, qualifications, or commitment to public service should be outlined in the personal statement.

 To be eligible to apply, students must be enrolled in good standing at UH Law Center, have completed 30 semester hours and taken Constitutional Law prior to the fellowship summer.
 The student selected must satisfactorily pass a criminal background check as requested by the Anti-Defamation League.

 Finalists for the fellowship grant will be asked to complete a personal interview with the Fellowship Selection Committee, which is comprised of the Dean of the University of Houston Law Center (or his or her designee) and University of Houston Faculty Members.
-The Southwest Regional Director of the ADL, and their designee, shall serve as non-voting advisory members of the selection committee.
+The Jean & Jerry Moore Southwest Regional Counsel of the ADL, and their designee, shall serve as non-voting advisory members of the selection committee.